Resources

 • Critical Illness Rider

-This rider works best in cases the policyholder is not able to pay the premiums for the policy at any given time.
-This can be due to loss of income due to disability or developing a critical illness.
+This rider works best when the policyholder cannot pay the premiums for the policy at any given time.
+It can be due to loss of income due to disability or developing a critical illness.

-This rider provides added benefits to the nominee of the policyholder in case the policyholder passes away in the event of an accident during the policy term.
-The choice of payment for the premium can be set by the policyholder as a single payment or regular payment.
+This rider provides added benefits to the policyholder's nominee in case the policyholder passes away in the event of an accident during the policy term.
+The policyholder can pay the premium as a single payment or regular payment.
 This rider is exceptionally beneficial to the sole breadwinners of a family.

 This rider provides the policyholder with a substitute for income in case of a disability.
-The criteria for disability is mentioned in the policy document and may vary from one insurer to another.
-The insurance company regularly pays an amount of money to the policyholder for a certain period of time.
+The criteria for disability are mentioned in the policy document and may vary from one insurer to another.
+The insurance company regularly pays the policyholder for a certain period of time.

 • Income Benefit rider